PictoricPuppy/Capstone_Starbucks/Capstone_Starbucks_Post.md

       alt="Model Scores"
        width="600" height="400"
 </div>
+We applied Stratified Cross-Validation and class weighting techniques, which helped further refine the model performance.
+This ensured the evaluation of models using more balanced data, resulting in more reliable insights.

 **Confusion Matrix and Performance Analysis**
 The confusion matrix revealed a model bias toward predicting non-completion (Class 0), with strong performance on Class 0 (82% recall) but weak results on Class 1 (35% recall).
 The AUC-ROC score of 58.4% indicated that the model had a slightly better-than-random chance of distinguishing between the two classes.